FokkeZB/ti-64/README.md

 ### Changelog

+* 2.1.0: Adds checking a given or all `lib*.a` files for a given path
 * 2.0.0: Adds JSON output, Groups results by module, Improves error when ran outside of project, Adds update notification
 * 1.1.0: Improved module API, Fixes #2, Fixes `-g` still requiring to be run in project
 * 1.0.0: Initial version